-6.3 Management of Supplier and Partnering Processes

-This Item addresses how the company manages and improves its supplier and partnering processes, relationships, and performance.
+6.3 Management of Supplier and Partnering Processes This Item addresses how the company designs, implements, manages, and improves its supplier and partnering processes and relationships.
+It also addresses supplier and partner performance management and improvement.
 The term "supplier" refers to other companies and to other units of the parent company that provide goods and services.
 The use of these goods and services may occur at any stage in the production, design, delivery, and use of the company's products and services.
 Thus, suppliers include businesses such as distributors, dealers, warranty repair services, transportation, contractors, and franchises, as well as those that provide materials and components.
 Suppliers also include service suppliers, such as health care, training, and education providers.

-The Item places particular emphasis on the unique relationships that companies are building with key suppliers, including establishing partnering relationships.
-For many companies, key suppliers and partners are an increasingly important part of achieving not only high performance and lower-cost objectives, but also strategic objectives.
+The Item places particular emphasis on the unique relationships that companies are building with key and preferred suppliers, including establishing partnering relationships.
+For many companies, these suppliers and partners are an increasingly important part of achieving not only high performance and lower-cost objectives, but also strategic objectives.
 For example, they might provide unique design, integration, and marketing capabilities.
+Item 6.3 requests information on the criteria for selecting partners and preferred suppliers.